 Is Identity Verification Required?

-In most cases, yes.
-Verification is used to limit fraud and account abuse.
+In many cases, yes.
+Verification is commonly used to reduce fraud and limit account misuse.

 Final Thoughts